-Cosmetic Laser Dermatology is proud to announce that not only have we joined with West Dermatology, one of the country’s premier medical dermatology networks, but we have a new facility, located just across the hall at our San Diego location, called the West Dermatology & Skin Cancer Center, that’s dedicated exclusively to the treatment of skin cancer.
+Cosmetic Laser Dermatology is proud to announce that not only have we joined with West Dermatology, one of the country’s premier medical dermatology networks, but we have a facility, located just across the hall at our San Diego location, called the West Dermatology & Skin Cancer Center, that’s dedicated exclusively to the treatment of skin cancer.

 At the West Dermatology & Skin Cancer Center, we specialize in screening, diagnosing, and treating skin cancer.
 We know that this type of cancer raises a lot of questions and concerns, so we are dedicated to treating and helping you resume a normal life by offering the most advanced treatments possible in San Diego.

 Skin cancer is the most common form of cancer in the U.S., and although it can be effectively treated when caught early, you should not ignore mysterious skin imperfections, bumps, lesions, and discolorations that develop.
 The causes and symptoms vary, so a true evaluation of any skin irregularity especially one that is changing must be done by a board-certified dermatologist, especially one who specializes in skin cancer.